Dominican court grants bail to fugitive Indian-born jeweller Choksi

 “He has to come back and face his cases,” Aggarwal said, adding that proceedings against him have been adjourned until he is certified fit to travel.

-One of the main defendants in the $2 billion fraud at India's Punjab National Bank (PNB) (PNBK.NS), Choksi had been living in Antigua and Barbuda after fleeing India before the fraud came to light.
+One of the main defendants in the $2 billion fraud at India’s Punjab National Bank (PNB), Choksi had been living in Antigua and Barbuda after fleeing India before the fraud came to light.

 Although Choksi secured a passport in Antigua, an Indian official told Reuters in 2019 that India still considered him to be a citizen and that the government was pushing for his extradition.